Skip to main content

 // => \$(foo) \`bar\` \"baz\"

-If you do not want your string to be escaped, wrap it in a { raw: 'str' } object:
+To skip escaping, wrap the string in a { raw: 'str' } object:

 import { $ } from "bun";